 It depends on the type of care you need.
-First, you and each family member must choose a primary care physician from our provider directory.
+First, you and each family member must choose a primary care physician.
 This decision is important since your primary care physician provides or arranges for most of your health care.
-If you do not select a primary care physician, it may result in non-payment of claims.
+Simply complete the primary care physician selection form and return it to us.